With Father’s Day around the corner, we thought we’d prepare a list of tips to help Dad find the happy balance between good finances and family.

 One of the best ways to find a happy financial balance at home, is to be organised.

 Book a time to sit down with your partner, and other significant members of the family, to review your finances.

 Look at your bank statements.
 Review your income and expenses.
 If it helps, make a spreadsheet, which you can organise into categories, like ‘Travel’, ‘Household Expenses’ and ‘Education’.

 When you reach an important crossroad, like expecting a new baby, or feel overwhelmed by your financial situation, financial planning is especially important.
 If nothing else, it will help clear your head.
 Ideally, it’ll also help you implement effective strategies for moving forward.

 Manage your debts

 Some debt has advantages, and can help you get ahead financially.
 For example, most Australian home-owners have a mortgage.

-Credit card and store card debts, though, can slip away and become hard to manage.
-Spending is easy when it’s as simple as putting it on a card.
-But watch your credit debt doesn’t get away from you.
+Credit card debt, and shop card debts, though can slip away, and become hard to manage.
+Spending is easy, when it’s as simple as putting it on the credit card.
+But watch your credit card debt doesn’t get away from you.

-ASIC’s MoneySmart website has suggestions for smart ways to use your credit cards.
+ASIC’s MoneySmart website has suggestions for smart ways to use your credit card.